Whittier Councilman Defames Cerritos Newspaper and Publisher - Cerritos Community News

 He is leaving Whittier residents hanging, refusing to comment on his council seat race until he learns his Senate race outcome.

-Some call that very dumb too, including many Whittier residents.
+Some call that very dumb too, including many Whittier residents, who saw him run in 2018 only to try and leave in 2022.

 Whittier Mayor Joe Vinatieri told the WDN that he was surprised to hear that Bouchot was running for state Senate with $100,000 of his own money.